SAC: Semantic Attention Composition for Text-Conditioned Image Retrieval: Experiments

-Figure~\ref{fig:results:qualitative-ours} presents additional qualitative results for \OURNAME on each of the three datasets.
-We observe that \OURNAME is able to a) retrieve new images while changing certain attributes conditioned on text feedback eg. color, material (from row 1, \OURNAME captures the ``autumn-colored'' while preserving the ``longer'' property) b) ingest multiple visual attributes and properties in the natural language text feedback (from row 2, ``solid'', ``black'' and ``orange-and-beige trim'' all focus on different semantics of the image. \OURNAME captures all of the semantics in the retrieved image) c) can jointly comprehend global appearance and local details for image search (from row 2, \OURNAME captures the overall ``black'' look across the retrieved results and attempts to find the appropriate local variations in the design) d) aggregate multiple fine-grained semantic concepts within query sentence for image search (from row 3, \OURNAME captures the fine-grained changes like ``black breast'', ``green flashes'' and ``longer beak'' in a single query and aggregates these concepts effectively).
+\textbf{Qualitative Results}: To corroborate our quantitative observations, we also present a qualitative analysis for \OURNAME and present the results for the same in Figure~\ref{fig:results:qualitative-ours}.
+We observe that the \OURNAME is able to concurrently incorporate multiple semantic transformations in visual representations from text descriptions when retrieving images.
+We observe that \OURNAME is able to -- \textbf{(A)} retrieve new images while changing certain attributes conditioned on text feedback eg. color, material (from row 1, \OURNAME captures the ``autumn-colored'' while preserving the ``longer'' property) \textbf{(B)} ingest multiple visual attributes and properties in the natural language text feedback (from row 2, ``solid'', ``black'' and ``orange-and-beige trim'' all focus on different semantics of the image. \OURNAME captures all of the semantics in the retrieved image) \textbf{(C)} can jointly comprehend global appearance and local details for image search (from row 2, \OURNAME captures the overall ``black'' look across the retrieved results and attempts to find the appropriate local variations in the design) \textbf{(D)} aggregate multiple fine-grained semantic concepts within query sentence for image search (from row 3, \OURNAME captures the fine-grained changes like ``black breast'', ``green flashes'' and ``longer beak'' in a single query and aggregates these concepts effectively).
+Due to limited space, we have included comparative qualitative analysis with VAL and additional qualitative results in Appendix~\ref{appendix:qualitative-res}.

-We omit more qualitative results because of space constraints and instead provide them in Appendix~\ref{appendix}.

-\section{Ablation Studies}
+\subsection{Ablation Studies}